getdish/dish/docs/next.md

 # inbox

+- related good restaurants nearby on restaurantpage

+- comments (list page, review)

+- may want lists to have inline mentions in the body, or integrate the visual of listpage into the body (would also make a good listcard)

 - location search show current region + parent region as an icon

 - list.region => list.regions with insert hook to set using restaurants to power home showing more results